zuhaddzlfkr/Zuhad-Dzulfikar/README.md

 Here is the link to my portfolio: https://zuhaddzlfkr.github.io/

-It includes my:
+It includes:

-1. About me
+1. About me;
-2. Education
+2. My education;
-3. Portfolio
+3. My portfolio.

-Feel free to reach me through my LinkedIn, Thanks!
+Feel free to reach me on LinkedIn.
+Thanks!